 As a self-published author, the chances of you having those kinds of resources are very slim.

-Pretty rough advice to listen to, but worth listening to nonetheless, and it applies to authors and our books as well.
-It’s been my observation that many self-published writers and authors rush to promote their newly published book without stopping long enough to really make sure they have a book worth promoting and worthy of readers diving into.
+Pretty rough advice to listen to, but worth listening to nonetheless.
+And it applies to authors and our books as well.
+With that said, it has been my observation that many self-published writers and authors rush to promote their newly published book without stopping long enough to really make sure they have a book worth promoting and worthy of readers diving into.

 In today’s incredibly over cluttered, competitive book market, your book needs a truly great marketing message more than any time before in this industry.
 Moreover, your book had better truthfully represent what your marketing message says about it.